 Traditional code-based systems require that development and modifications to business processes/applications be designed in one tool, exported to another tool to make the process changes, ported again to a separate test environment to determine efficacy, and often to yet another environment to finally deploy into production.
 This is neither efficient nor easily scalable.

 A more agile approach is a system where component authoring, application development, governance, and integration tools for legacy systems/applications access reside in a single, unified, web-based environment, integrated seamlessly into Continuous Integration and Deployment (CI/CD) processes.
 This integrated capability allows organizations an unparalleled amount of operational agility and processing power.
-It also enables new applications and application modifications to be developed, tested, and deployed by “citizen developers” – business users that can leverage visual, code-free tools (also known as “drag and drop” model-based design) in a unified design-time and runtime environment.
+It also enables new applications and application modifications to be developed, tested, and deployed by “citizen developers” – business users that can leverage visual tools (also known as “drag and drop” model-based design) in a unified design-time and runtime environment.
 This low-code, agile approach to enterprise case management application development and deployment allows for substantial flexibility in reuse and specialization of artifacts across an enterprise.

 Other benefits of a robust and integrated business process/rules versioning system are the ability for all changes to be designed and tested without affecting the production environment, or requiring lengthy coding activities, or inefficient porting between multiple environments as each sprint progresses through its development lifecycle.
 And in organizations with strong citizen developers, maintenance of the application can actually be delegated to the business, shifting IT’s role in application development to focus on defining the object model and integration rules to interface with external systems.